Visuals are the emotional foundation of your landing pages.

 A growing trend in landing page design is to use videos as the page background.

 This adds a deeper level of emotive and visual complexity to the design.
-One downside is that it can hurt page load times, so it’s good practice to have a static alternative for slower connections.
+But it can hurt page load times, so it’s good practice to use a content delivery network or a dedicated video hosting platform for your videos.
+You’ll also want to have a static alternative for slower connections.

 One way to use video backgrounds is to show a product in context.
 For example, Touch Bistro, shows its POS product being used in a restaurant.
 This helps customers understand how the product works.

 Another approach is to use a background that doesn’t showcase the product or its users but adds visual complexity to the page.